ErpNetDocs/tech/modules/logistics/wms/how-it-works/task-types/comp-receive.md

 The Component Receive task type is used when working with @composite-products.

 Its purpose is to receipt the composite product's components into the warehouse.
-It can usually be seen in Warehouse Order Lines that are a result of the document generation of the procurement document flow when it contains composite products.t
+It can usually be seen in Warehouse Order Lines that are a result of the document generation of the procurement document flow when it contains composite products.

 ## Result
 The Component Receive lines do NOT create Document Fulfillments, as they represent the receiving of 1 component of a whole kit.
 The fulfillment of the kit is performed by the [Dekit](dekit.md) task type line.